livechat/design-system/packages/design-system/src/components/SearchBar/SearchBar.md

 ### Search bar with onChange handler

 Most common use case for search bar is with onChange handler.
-It can be enhanced with debounce method to reduce many callbacks
+It can be enhanced with debounce method to reduce many callbacks.
+It's presented with loader in this example

 ```js
 initialState = {